Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # What is a `dataclass`?

-If you are already familiar with Python's `dataclass` , feel free to skip ahead to the next section.
+If you are already familiar with `dataclass` , feel free to skip this section.

 `dataclass` is a class [decorator](https://docs.python.org/3/glossary.html#term-decorator) that generates common methods such as